 The Internal Revenue Service reserves the right to "recapture" your deductions if it determines that the payments you made don't qualify as alimony.
 This means that the amount of alimony you deducted must be added back to your income in future tax years, at which time it becomes taxable.

-This might happen if the amount of your payments drops significantly within one or two years of your divorce, or if your alimony payments end entirely within three years of your divorce.
+This might happen if the amount of your payments drops significantly within one to two years of your divorce, or if your alimony payments end entirely within three years of your divorce.
 It might also happen if payments end as soon as your youngest child leaves the nest.
 The IRS will review your situation to determine if the payments were indeed alimony or separate maintenance.

 No dollar amount is attached to the "decrease significantly" rule—it's open to IRS interpretation.
 The idea is to prevent spouses from camouflaging property settlements as alimony.
 Property settlements are often completed within the first three years after the divorce.